RumrillJ/CyberNotes/Computer_Architecture/DataRepresentation.md

 ###  Left Shift (`<<`)

-A **left shift** moves all bits to the left and fills the empty rightmost bits with zeros.
+ **left shift** moves all bits to the left and fills the empty rightmost bits with zeros.
 Each left shift multiplies the value by **2ⁿ**, where *n* is the number of positions shifted.

 | Expression | Binary Before | Binary After | Decimal Before | Decimal After | Operation |